Stuttering5 MINUTE READ

 7 Strategies to Help Improve Fluency and a Stutter

-In many cases, the stutter itself isn’t even the worst part of the condition--it’s the effects stuttering can have on a person’s daily life.
-Many children and adults feel they’ve lost control of one of their most basic and important functions, which can be an unnerving and frustrating experience.
-This can lead them to avoid social situations, be less active in the classroom or workplace, and feel a sense of embarrassment.
+In many cases, the stutter itself isn’t the worst part of the condition--it’s the effects that stuttering can have on a person’s daily life.
+Both kids and adults can feel they’ve lost control of one of their most basic and important functions, which can be embarrassing and frustrating.
+As a result, people who stutter might avoid social situations or be less active in the classroom or workplace.

-Fortunately, there are many techniques to improve fluency, or the smoothness and continuity of speech.
+Fortunately, there are many techniques that speech therapists use to improve fluency, or the smoothness and continuity of speech.
 Just like learning any skill, these take practice, and the results often don’t happen overnight.
-However, with enough practice and persistence, the seven strategies covered in this article can improve fluency and help individuals regain control during their everyday speech.
+However, with practice and persistence, the 7 strategies in this article can improve fluency in people who stutter and give them more control over their everyday speech.

 7 helpful techniques to improve a stutter